-On September 10, 2014, the company entered into an employment agreement with Mr. Sides, when he joined the company.
-The term of Mr. Sides' employment agreement is two years, after which the agreement renews for successive one-year terms unless either party elects not to renew.
-As amended, Mr. Sides' employment agreement provides for an annual base salary of \$340,000 (subject to increase at the discretion of the Compensation Committee) and provides that Mr. Sides will be eligible for an annual cash bonus with a target amount of 65% of his annual base salary, based on the achievement of certain performance objectives.
-Mr. Sides' current annual base salary is \$367,929.
-In addition, Mr. Sides' employment agreement contains standard non-competition and non-solicitation provisions.
-Mr. Sides' employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.
+On October 17, 2019, the company entered into an employment agreement with Mr. Green when he was appointed President and Chief Executive Officer of the company on a full-time basis.
+The initial term of the employment agreement is one year, automatically renewing in successive one-year periods unless either party elects not to renew.
+Mr. Green's employment agreement provides that Mr. Green is entitled to an annual base salary of \$480,000 and provides that Mr. Green will be eligible for an annual incentive bonus with a target amount of 50% of his annual base salary, based on the achievement of certain performance objectives.
+Mr. Green was also granted a restricted stock award of 50,000 shares (which vested immediately), a restricted stock award of 100,000 shares (vesting quarterly over the first year of his employment) and a restricted stock award of 100,000 shares (vesting upon fulfillment of certain predetermined percentage targets of the trailing twelve (12)-month revenue growth of the Company (exclusive of certain business segments) which was assessed as of the quarter ended July 31, 2020).
+Mr. Green also received a \$50,000 cash bonus.
+Mr. Green's employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.

 On September 10, 2018, the company entered into an employment agreement with Mr. Gibson when he was appointed Senior Vice President and Chief Financial Officer of the company.
-The initial term of Mr. Gibson's employment agreement was one year, after which it renews for successive one-year terms unless either party elects not to renew.
-Mr. Gibson's employment agreement provides for an annual base salary of \$275,000 (subject to increase at the discretion of the Compensation Committee) and provides that Mr. Gibson will be eligible for an annual cash bonus with a target amount of 40% of his annual base salary, based on the achievement of certain performance objectives.
-Mr. Gibson's current annual base salary is \$279,125.
-In addition, Mr. Gibson's employment agreement contains standard non-competition and non-solicitation provisions.
-Mr. Gibson's employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.
+The initial term of Mr. Gibson's employment agreement was one year, after which it renews for successive oneyear terms unless either party elects not to renew.
+Mr. Gibson's employment agreement provides for an annual base salary of \$275,000 and provides that Mr. Gibson will be eligible for an annual incentive bonus with a target amount of 40% of his annual base salary, based on the achievement of certain performance objectives.
+Mr. Gibson also received an inducement grant 100,000 restricted stock units upon his hire date and an additional grant of 50,000 restricted stock units effective February 1, 2019.
+The vesting of such restricted stock units will be in three substantially equal annual installments over the first three years of employment.
+In addition, Mr. Gibson's employment agreement contains standard confidentiality provisions and non-competition covenants.
+Mr. Gibson's employment further provides for standard expense reimbursement, vacation time, and other standard executive benefits.

-On February 3, 2014, the company entered into an employment agreement with Mr. Salisbury when he was appointed Senior Vice President and Chief Marketing Officer of the company.
-The initial term of Mr. Salisbury's employment agreement was one year, after which it renews for successive one-year terms unless either party elects not to renew.
-As amended, Mr. Salisbury's employment agreement provides for an annual base salary of \$225,000 (subject to increase at the discretion of the Compensation Committee) and provides that Mr. Salisbury will be eligible for an annual cash bonus with a target amount of 50% of his annual base salary, based on the achievement of certain performance objectives.
-Mr. Salisbury's current annual base salary is \$232,925.
-In addition, Mr. Salisbury's employment agreement contains standard non-competition and non-solicitation provisions.
-Mr. Salisbury's employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.
+On August 1, 2019, the company entered into an employment agreement with Mr. Garvis when he was appointed Senior Vice President and Chief Operating Officer of the company.
+The initial term of Mr. Garvis's employment agreement was one year, after which it renews for successive one-year terms unless either party elects not to renew.
+Mr. Garvis's employment agreement provides for an annual base salary of \$255,000 and provides that Mr. Garvis will be eligible for an annual incentive bonus with a target amount of 45% of his annual base salary, based on the achievement of certain performance objectives.
+Mr. Garvis was also granted a restricted stock award of 50,000 shares and such stock vested quarterly, in arrears, 25% per quarter through August 1, 2020 subject to Mr. Garvis's continued employment on each vesting date.
+In addition, Mr. Garvis's employment agreement contains standard confidentiality provisions and non-competition covenants.
+Mr. Garvis's employment agreement further provides for standard expense reimbursement, vacation time, and other standard executive benefits.